 Check out this video tutorial for alternative ways to test your hair porosity:

-For those interested in indisputable analysis,5 professional laboratories can assess various properties of your hair, including thickness, level of damage, and, of course, porosity.
-These specialized services can also recommend products suited to your hair type based on their expert analysis.
+For those interested in indisputable analysis,5 professional laboratories can assess various properties of your hair, including thickness, level of damage, and porosity.
+Based on their expert analysis, these specialized services can also recommend products suited to your hair type.

-Understanding your hair’s porosity through these methods sets the stage for selecting care routines and products that are not just effective but are also well-aligned with your hair’s unique characteristics.
+Understanding your hair’s porosity through these methods sets the stage for selecting care routines and products that are effective and well-aligned with your hair’s unique characteristics.

 Beyond the multitude of products and tools flooding the hair care market, sometimes the most insightful instruments are your own senses: sight, touch, and intuition.
-Learning how to interpret the signals your hair gives you can be transformative, guiding you toward making wiser, more personalized choices for your hair care regimen.
+Learning how to interpret your hair’s signals can be transformative, guiding you toward making wiser, more personalized choices for your hair care regimen.

 If you find that oils and conditioners tend to sit atop your strands instead of absorbing into them, and you’ve generally been gentle on your hair—meaning no harsh dye jobs or mechanical abuse—your hair likely falls into the low to normal porosity spectrum.